 No. If you have any questions regarding a lawsuit, contact the Coconino County Superior Court at (928) 679-7600.
 For small claims questions, contact the Page Justice Court at (928) 645-8871.

 When can I see the Judge?

-Due to the regularly scheduled Court business, contact the Court beforehand for the Judge's availability.
-Please note that it is not always necessary to see the Judge and many questions can be answered by the Court staff, however they cannot provide legal advice, only general information as it relates to the case.
+Due to regularly scheduled Court business, contact the Court regarding availability.
+Please note it is not always necessary to see the Judge, and many questions can be answered by Court staff.
+However, Court staff cannot provide legal advice, only general information as it relates to a particular case.

 Can I file for divorce at the Page Magistrate Court?

 No. If you have any questions regarding a divorce, contact Coconino County Superior Court at (928) 679-7600.